Cold and flu? Know what to do?

 On this page:

-For people in the Brisbane south region who have cold or flu symptoms or think they may have COVID-19, there are five respiratory clinics open for testing in Annerley, Alexandra Hills, Logan Central, North Stradbroke Island and Slacks Creek.
+For people in the Brisbane south region who have cold or flu symptoms or think they may have COVID-19, there are six respiratory clinics open for testing in Annerley, Alexandra Hills, Logan Central, North Stradbroke Island, Slacks Creek and South Bank.

 The clinics are free for everyone, even if you do not have a Medicare card.